DrugLib.com — Drug Information Portal

 Nefazodone (Nefazodone Hydrochloride) - Summary

-BOXED WARNING
+BOX WARNING

 Warning

 Cases of life-threatening hepatic failure have been reported in patients treated with nefazodone hydrochloride tablets.
 The reported rate in the United States is about 1 case of liver failure resulting in death or transplant per 250,000 to 300,000 patient-years of nefazodone hydrochloride treatment.
 The total patient-years is a summation of each patient’s duration of exposure expressed in years.
-For example, 1 patient-year is equal to 2 patients each treated for 6 months, 3 patients each treated for 4 months, etc. (See WARNINGS.)
+For example, 1 patient-year is equal to 2 patients each treated for 6 months, 3 patients each treated for 4 months, etc. (see WARNINGS).

 Ordinarily, treatment with nefazodone hydrochloride tablets should not be initiated in individuals with active liver disease or with elevated baseline serum transaminases.
 There is no evidence that pre-existing liver disease increases the likelihood of developing liver failure, however, baseline abnormalities can complicate patient monitoring.